8 Best Golf Drivers For Mid Handicappers – 2025 Reviews & Buying Guide

 Mid handicap golfers can play any driver successfully, but they tend to seek out game improvement drivers or drivers with both GI and better-player traits.
 This might mean a good amount of forgiveness, distance, solid feel, or a certain degree of workability.

 The best way to find a driver that you do really well with is to simply try it.
-Buying it off-the-rack is fine, but if possible, we recommend a fitting so that you understand what the your best configuration is.
+Buying it off-the-rack can work, but if possible, we recommend a fitting so that you understand what your best configuration is.

 Each of the driver models reviewed above deliver exceptional performance.
 We’ve given you the information you need to make a decision; now it’s up to you to go the rest of the way.